Neural Network-based Constrained Optimal Coordination for Heterogeneous Uncertain Nonlinear Multi-agent Systems: Main Result

-However, the ideal weight $W_i^*$ can not be known a prior.
-Thus, we develop the following adaptive neural network-based rule to tackle this issue:
+Since the ideal weight $W_i^*$ can not be known a prior, we develop the following adaptive neural network-based rule to tackle this issue:

 where function $\rho_i>0$ is to be specified later.
 Here $W_i$, $\theta_i$ are dynamic gains, $\ell>0$ is a fixed chosen constant to ensure the boundedness of $W_i$ and $\theta_i$, and the term $-\theta_i \rho_i(\zeta_i)\zeta_i$ is designed to dominate the unknown nonlinearity in \eqref{sys:rd=1}.
-Similar adaptive controllers have been used in literature \cite{ge2002stable,tang2015distributed,ma2015neural}.
+Similar adaptive controllers have been used in literature \cite{ge2002stable,ma2015neural}.
 The constants $W_i^0$ and $\theta_i^0$ are chosen parameters based on the (possible) prior information of this multi-agent system, especially the nonlinearities and initial conditions of the whole system.
-Without further requirements, we can set the default values as $W_i^0={\bm 0}$ and $\theta_i^0=0$ to complete the design.
+Without further requirements, we can just set the default values as $W_i^0={\bm 0}$ and $\theta_i^0=0$.